 We always have a lot of fun at the workshops and it’s just a great being around so many like-minded people that are into tiny houses.

 Our past workshops have all sold out, but I decided to drop the prices on this one to make it a little more affordable for everyone.
-Right now tickets are only $249, or if you’re buying more than one they are only $199 each.
-We also provide two meals a day as well as snacks and drinks (I’ve had people tell me the food was the best part, which I’m not entirely sure is a compliment The number of seats are limited, so get yours before we sell out!
+We also provide two meals a day as well as snacks and drinks (I’ve had people tell me the food was the best part, which I’m not entirely sure is a compliment ;) The number of seats are limited, so get yours before we sell out!

 I hope to see you there!